ismet55555/AWS_Solutions_Architect_Notes/README.md

 - S3 Bucket gateway endpoint?

-- `EC2ThrottledException` - VPC not sufficient ENIs or subnet IPs for Lambda/EC2 to scale
+- `EC2ThrottledException` - Error when VPC not sufficient ENIs or subnet IPs for Lambda/EC2 to scale

-- forex trading application

 - Neptune - Graph database

 - Redshift
   - Redshift spectrum analytics - complex queries on data stored in S3
   - Cross-Region-Snapshots Copy
     - Needs to be enabled separately, not default
     - All new manual and automatic snapshots are copied to the specified region

+- Config
+  - Assess, audit, and evaluate the configurations of your AWS resources
+  - Continuously monitor and record AWS resources configs and allow you to automate the evaluation of recorded configs against desired configurations
+  - Different than cloudtrail in that *cloudtrail cannot enforce rules to comply with or policy*

+- AWS Resource Manager
+  - Share AWS resources (Transit gateways, licence configs, Route 53 Resolver rules)
+  - Elimiates need to create duplicate resources in multiple accounts